 The "Back" button of your browser allows you to return to the list of results and continue verifying results in the same manner.

 When searching for a trademark for the purposes of determining whether or not a confusing trademark exists, it is recommended that you also search for phonetic equivalents, synonyms and translations into French or English of the mark that is the subject of the search.

 The basic rationale or test for determining whether there is confusion between trademarks is the following: would a prospective purchaser upon seeing one trademark applied to certain goods and/or services, and seeing another trademark on similar goods/services, reasonably assume that the goods and/or services in both cases came from the same source?
 If the answer is yes, confusion probably exists between the two trademarks.

 If the mark that you are searching is comprised of several words, it may be necessary for those words to be searched separately.
-The section of the Guide to trademarks entitled Words or designs that look very similar to a mark that you are now allowed to register could be of assistance in this regard.
+Refer to the Guide to Trademarks for further assistance.

 Searching design marks is the most complex form of trademark searching.
 Searching design marks may be done using the Vienna Classification System.
 The information contained in the "trademark" and "trademark description" fields can be used to locate trademarks either consisting of or including design features.
 This may affect the results of keyword searches.